codazoda/corkboard/README.md

     }
 ]
 ```

-This first version, the MVP, contains only hyperlinks to other resources.
-Originally I wanted to design a Hacker News clone with user logins and editing,
-but I wanted to get the base system out now to see if anyone will use it an in
-what ways.

 It was designed during the Coronavirus (COVID-19) Pandemic of 2020 in response
 to people needing to communicate in various ways.
 In Utah we had an earthquake